50 Years Since

 In the final weeks of 2011, TRIUMF’s 520 MeV cyclotron and ISAC facility set a world record for delivering the most intense beams onto an actinide target for the production of isotopes.

-In 2014, TRIUMF introduced the First Year Summer Research Experience award, or FYSRE, honouring TRIUMF’s fourth Director Dr. Erich Vogt (1929-2014), one of the most distinguished Canadian nuclear physicists of his generation.
-As a UBC professor, Vogt (right, leaping over an early TRIUMF construction line) was also a co-founder of TRIUMF.
+In 2014, TRIUMF introduced the First Year Summer Research Experience award, or FYSRE, honouring TRIUMF’s fourth Director Dr. Erich Vogt (1929-2014), one of the most distinguished Canadian nuclear physicists of his generation (right, leaping over an early TRIUMF construction line)

 “FYSRE changed everything for me.
 I felt so lucky to have this amazing community of scientists to learn from, and the opportunity to participate in actual research projects.”